Jock Palfreeman: Early release and following activities

 Palfreeman was transferred to immigration detention while he waited for a new Australian passport.
 On 24 September, Bulgaria's prosecutor general, Sotir Tsatsarov, made an application to the Supreme Court of Cassation to revoke Palfreeman's parole.
 Hristo Monov had asked the judges to explain their decision, which he called a "moral disgrace": "I invite them to meet, in front of the media and the whole society, to tell me why."
 Opposition leader Korneliya Ninova called the early release a "shame", while Prime Minister Boyko Borisov refused to comment directly.
 On 7 October, the Supreme Court of Cassation heard from the prosecutor and Palfreeman's lawyer, with the hearing adjourned for up to two months.
 Australia's Foreign Minister Marise Payne said, "I am concerned … that there may be a range of non-legal considerations … that are influencing this matter, and I want to be sure that the law is being applied consistently.
 I am strongly of the view that he should be treated in accordance with Bulgarian law and that he be allowed to return to Australia immediately."
 A public letter was signed by nearly 300 Bulgarian judges defending the decision to grant him parole.

 Palfreeman was released from immigration detention on 16 October 2019 but was unable to leave the country due to a ban imposed in 2011.
 On 27 January 2020, Bulgarian National Television reported that the Sofia Administrative Court had overturned the travel ban; however, Palfreeman said he was still unable to leave the country as "The border police won't let me go" and he was still without a passport.
 As of the end of January 2020, the Supreme Court of Cassation, which had said on 7 October 2019 that it would rule on the appeal against his parole within two months, had not made any pronouncement as to the result of the appeal.

 In April 2021, Palfreeman confirmed he had left Bulgaria but did not wish to disclose his location due to safety concerns.
+In November of that same year, he spoke about his experiences and how to organize at the Cowley Club in Brighton, United Kingdom, in a conference presented by the Anarchist Black Cross.